cuonglph11/Wordle-game-live-coding-test/README.md

 **Now with full TypeScript support! 🚀**

+## Project Summary

+The AI Wordle Bot is an intelligent bot that automatically solves Wordle-like puzzles by connecting to the Votee API.
+It uses advanced algorithms including letter frequency analysis, constraint elimination, and adaptive word selection to achieve high success rates.

 ## Features ✨

 - **Smart Word Selection**: Uses letter frequency analysis and strategic scoring